godotengine/godot-docs/classes/class_animationplayer.rst

 - :ref:`StringName<class_StringName>` **animation_get_next** **(** :ref:`StringName<class_StringName>` anim_from **)** |const|

-Returns the name of the next animation in the queue.
+Returns the key of the animation which is queued to play after the ``anim_from`` animation.

 ----